Bonaventura Bottone: Concert performances

 Bottone has an extensive concert repertoire, which has taken him to many of the world's leading concert halls.
 He has sung with numerous prominent international conductors, including: Richard Bonynge, Sir Andrew Davis, Jacques Delacote, Sir Edward Downes, Sir Mark Elder, Rafael Frühbeck de Burgos, Bernard Haitink KBE CH, Richard Hickox, Vladimir Jurowski, James Levine, Sir Charles Mackerras, Sir Neville Marriner, Carlo Rizzi and Jeffrey Tate.

 Vocal range

 Bottone's vocal range is from C below middle C to D in Alt.

 Current activities

-Bottone has retained much of his repertoire into his seventh decade.
+Bottone has retained much of his repertoire into his eighth decade.
 To this has been added a wide range of character repertoire, such as Loge (Das Rheingold), Benda (The Jacobin), Torquemade (L'heure espagnole), Nick (La fanciulla del West), Tzar Berendey (Snow Maiden), Don Ottavio (Don Giovanni).

 He is a Patron of Bampton Classical Opera and led the jury for the company's Young Singers' Competition in 2019.